matthewconstantine/ember-cli-redux-todos/README.md

-# Todos
+# Ember CLI Redux Todos

-This is an example of the todo-mvc app, it aims to trail ember-cli and ember.js's latest stable conventions.
-To view a project more on the bleeding edge, feel to pop over and check out [ember-jobs](https://github.com/stefanpenner/ember-jobs)
+This is an example todo-mvc app that provides a demonstration of [Ember CLI Redux](https://github.com/AltSchool/ember-cli-redux).

 ## Prerequisites